Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/getting-started.md

 retrieves their balance.
 Authenticating a member requires a specific set of fields, defined by the specific loyalty program you wish to communicate with.
 For example, some loyalty programs may require a member ID and password, while others require a member ID, last name, and password.
-To keep things simple for now, the LCP currently only interacts with loyalty programs that require first name, last name, and member ID or first name, last name, member ID, and password.

 Contact Points to discuss which loyalty programs are supported.
 To get started, you can use the demo loyalty program at:

     https://sandbox.lcp.points.com/v1/lps/966cc451-9350-4d85-a7e4-d31b2c433a57

-For example, to perform a member validation for Southwest in sandbox mode, POST
+For example, to perform a member validation for the demo loyalty program in sandbox mode, POST
 to:

     https://sandbox.lcp.points.com/v1/lps/966cc451-9350-4d85-a7e4-d31b2c433a57/mvs/